 (5) J.J.
-Gibson (1979) drew attention to the biological importance of perceiving not only structures, but also processes (e.g. optical flow patterns), and being able to detect possibilities for action, and constraints on actions, in the environment: positive and negative affordances for the perceiver.
+Gibson (J. J. Gibson, 1979) drew attention to the biological importance of perceiving not only structures, but also processes (e.g. optical flow patterns), and being able to detect possibilities for action, and constraints on actions, in the environment: positive and negative affordances for the perceiver.
 That requires the ability to perceive the possibility of some processes and configurations and the impossibility of others (Sloman, 1996).
 Gibson considered only possibilities involving the perceiver's actions.
 However those are only a subset of a broader range of possibilities and constraints that can be perceived: they can be called "proto-affordances", since they involve possibilities and constraints on processes that need not involve actions, e.g. seeing that an object is too large to fit through a gap, whereas another could get through, as long as it is rotated during the process (e.g. if it is L-shaped).
-These are potential affordances, not actual affordances for someone who has no interest in moving the object.
+These are potential affordances, not actual affordances if you don't care about moving the object.